 Most CCC companies in the state performed a variety of tasks, with the camps best described as multipurpose facilities.
 Officials assigned some companies, however, to "special work projects."
 Each camp had two to six project superintendents.
 Each superintendent had a crew assigned to a particular task: fire suppression or installation of telephone lines, for example.
 Specific work projects usually lasted for three weeks, at the most.
 Some African American companies worked on special projects.
-In an area of Forest City, in Rutherford County [10], for example, Company 5423-C workers guillied and fenced over 3,000 acres.
-They planted hundreds of trees and shrubs to reshape the land and stabilize the erosion.
-This project resulted from a cooperative agreement between the Department of Agriculture's Soil Conservation Service [11] and private landowners.
+In an area of Forest City, in Rutherford County [10], for example, Company 5423-C workers Usually lasted for three weeks, at the most.
+Some Annan Annencan companies worked on spoula projects in an a call of roce any in Louise to the project resulted from a cooperative agreement between the Department of Agriculture's Soil Conservation Service (in) and private landowners.